 What we ultimately do with our lives depends upon the important decisions we take at certain stages of our lives.
 When it comes to career, we always have two choices,...

-Exploratory Testing in video games is a gameplay that is not a planned approach to testing but naturally progressing in the game with no particular focus point in an attempt to reveal problem areas.
+Exploratory Testing in video games is a gameplay that is not a planned approach to testing but naturally progressing in the game with no particular focal point in an attempt to reveal problem areas.
 Usually, this kind of testing begins with a fresh gameplay experience for the player.
 Ad hoc testing in games is also a sort of exploratory testing but only with a focus on certain points while already having knowledge of the gameplay area in question.
-In the Exploratory testing, you can involve a blend of testers including but not limited to certified QA professionals, hardcore gamers, casual gamers and anyone from the community who is happy to explore your game and give you some kind of feedback on it.
+In the Exploratory testing, you can involve a blend of testers including but not limited to certified QA professionals, hard-core gamers, casual gamers and anyone from the community who is happy to explore your game and give you some feedback on it.

 Video Games with numerous possibilities of inputs and several outcomes, especially in the open-world categories demand exhaustive testing with technical approach of Functional Testing.
 Massively Multiplayer Online Games for instance.
 However, such approach is not always possible or feasible especially when there are certain deadlines or limited working hours for testing.
-Exploratory Game Testing gets vital importance in such cases while the tester has focused mainly on end-user scenarios.
+Exploratory Game Testing is necessary in such cases while the tester is focused mainly on end-user scenarios.
 Imagine an enormous virtual world that supports a significant amount of end-user characters, nonplaying characters and various actions for each character type.
 To make such virtual world or a video game at least look relevant upon official launch, one obviously needs to go for combinatorial testing while considering end-user perspective.
 It is not always practical to have a planned approach for testing countless permutations and combinations in open world video games.
-Even automation or use of bots becomes irrelevant in many cases.
+Even automation or use of bots become irrelevant in many cases.
 A simple solution to this problem is Exploratory Testing.